Collokd/Core-Week-4---Independent-Project---Collins-Kemboi/README.md

 Steps taken;

-* Definition of the research question.
+* Definition of the research question and Hypothesis.

 * Loading of Dataset to Python Database.